 The sin that you are struggling with in your parenting, perhaps.
 Or kids, the sin that you are committing against your brothers and sisters.
-Or that you are committing against your parents.
-Or the sin that dwells in each and every single one of our hearts in this room.
+Or that you are committing against your parents. or the sin that dwells in each and every single one of our hearts in this room.

-[26:22] That shame that we cannot feel that we can confess to God or we can confess to someone else.
+That shame that we cannot feel that we can confess to God or we can confess to someone else.
 That is the sin, friends.

-That is the shame that he bore on the tree.
-He bore it as your substitute.
-As my substitute.
-And in the process, he experienced the full wrath.
+[ 26:33 ] That is the shame that he bore on the tree.
+He bore it as your substitute, as my substitute.
+And in the process he experienced the full wrath, the full wrath of his father.

-The full wrath of his father.
-All of that.
-All of that.
-Crystal clear.
-Guarantee that you can trust it.

-That you can bank on it.
+All of that, all of that, crystal clear, guaranteed that you can trust it, that you can bank on it.
 It really happened.
-When I read this passage, I think about the end of A Christmas Carol.
-After Ebenezer Scrooge has woken up.

-And he asked the question, was it all too good to be true?
+When I read this passage I think about the end of A Christmas Carol after Ebenezer Scrooge has woken up and he asked the question, was it all too good to be true?

 Was it all too good to be true?
 Was his redemption too good to be true?

-[27:22] Was it simply a dream?
+Was it simply a dream?
 And then Scrooge says there, it's all right.

 It all happened.
 It's really true.

-Right here in 1 Timothy chapter three, we have the early church essentially saying that to you and I. It all really happened.
+Right here in 1 Timothy chapter 3 we have the early church essentially saying that to you and I.

+[ 27:41 ] it all really happened.
 It's all really true.

-Great is the mystery of godliness, Paul says.
-This is what God has done emphatically in history.
-For all of us who will hear this and believe this, friends.
+Great is the mystery of godliness Paul says.
+This is what God has done emphatically in history for all all of us who will hear this and believe this friends.

-It is meant to help recalibrate our hearts, our minds to this.
-Not just during this season of Advent and Christmas, but every single day of our lives.

-So that we are not shaken.
-We are not rocked.
-But we are firmly established in the faith here and now.
-So that, as he says in verse 14, you and I might know how to behave in the household of God, which is the church of the living God.
+It is meant to help recalibrate our hearts our minds to this not just during this season of Advent and Christmas but every single day of our lives so that we are not shaken we are not rocked but we are firmly established in the faith here and now so that as he says in verse 14 you and I might know how to behave in the household of God which is the church of the living God.

 This is the third point.
 The life shaped by scripture.
-The word for household there, it's an interesting word that Paul uses here.
-It's the same root of a word that he used in 1 Timothy chapter one, verse four, where there he talked about, he talked about that what Timothy was to preach, what Timothy was to teach, what we are to preach and teach in the church, is the stewardship from God that is by faith.
+The word for household there it's an interesting word that Paul uses here.
+It's the same root of a word that he used in 1 Timothy chapter 1 verse 4 where there he talked about that what Timothy was to preach what Timothy was to teach what we are to preach and teach in the church is the stewardship from God that is by faith.

-It's the same, the word for stewardship, it's the same root here, or root of the word that he uses here for household.
-And what Paul is getting at is that just as the message, the message, the doctrine, the teaching is from God, as he says in chapter one, so too is the church that you and I are of God, that the church is born of the same sovereign grace that saved you and I to begin with.
+It's the same word for stewardship it's the same root here or root of the word that he uses here for household and what what Paul is is getting at is that just as the message the message the doctrine the teaching is from God as he says in chapter 1 so too is the church that you and I are of God that the church is born of the same sovereign grace that saved you and I to begin with.

-The church is God's household.
-It's God's household.
-And this is amazing language, given the first century, given the ancient world.
-Paul is using this as a term for royalty, as a term for, of course, a familial relationship that we enjoy both with the Father and the Son, and we enjoy with one another as well.
+the church is God's household it's God's household and this is this is amazing language given given the first century given the ancient world Paul is using this as a as a term for royalty as a term for of course a familial relationship that we enjoy both with both with the father and the son and we enjoy with one another as well.